vb-consulting/RazorSvelte/README.md

 - `Audience` - JWT token audience
 - `ExpirationMin` - JWT token expiration time in minutes
 - `ClockSkewMin` - Adds to the JWT token expiration time, set to null to avoid.
 - `RefreshTokenExpirationMin` - Refresh token expiration minutes.
 Set to null to avoid using refresh tokens.
-If it is used, it mused be longer than the token expiration to take effect.
+If it is used, it must be longer than the token expiration to take effect.
 - `CookieExpirationMin` - Cookie expiration in minutes.
 It must be longest than the token expiration or refresh token expiration if used.
 - `CookieName` - Name of the security cookie.